GoogleCloudPlatform/professional-services/examples/bigquery-audit-log/docs/query_jobs.md

 ### No. of Queries (this week vs. last week) - aggregated by hour
 The graph displays the total number of queries run at a particular hour of the day aggregated over the entire week, also displaying a contrast with the same data for the previous week.

-**Method of Interpretation: Total number of queries run at 9 p.m. over the entire week vs. Total number of queries run at 9 p.m. over last week**
+**Example: Total number of queries run at 9 a.m. over the entire week is 301 vs. Total number of queries run at 9 p.m. over last week is 761**

 ![No. of Queries (this week vs. last week) - aggregated by hour](../images/query_jobs/Image3.png)